lucas-campagna/gsheetdb/README.md

 A simple way to use Google Sheet as your Data Base with own authentication system.

-> No google project is needed.
+> No google workspace project is needed.

 ## Install